-The timescale for binary capture is very short compared to evolution timescales from a tenuous gas disk.
-Therefore, we focus our study first on characterizing the effectiveness of binary capture in the absence of gas.
 In the following sections, we critically evaluate our model for capturing irregular satellites from low-mass (\sim 100-km) binaries.
 We begin with a closer examination of the three-body capture process and then explore parameter space with a large suite of numerical simulations.
-We then discuss the ability of gas drag to stabilize post-capture orbits in Section 4.7.
+While the details of post-capture orbital evolution are not the focus of this paper, we briefly discuss the ability of gas drag to stabilize orbits in Section 4.7.